ash/raku-course/essentials/booleans/operations/index.md

 ## Negation

-To negate a Boolan value, use the prefix operator `!`:
+To negate a Boolean value, use the prefix operator `!`:

 ```raku
 say !False; # True